Dark Mode

 The process of renewing your Green Card can be easier if you work with Spar & Bernstein!

-Our experienced team of immigration lawyers will:
+Our experienced team of immigration attorneys will:

-• Provide accurate and up-to-date information, making sure your renewal application aligns with the current regulations
+• Provide accurate and up-to-date information, making sure your renewal application aligns with the current regulations.

-• Prepare your Green Card renewal application, identifying potential issues or discrepancies and minimizing the risk of delays or denials
+• Prepare your Green Card renewal application, identifying potential issues or discrepancies and minimizing the risk of delays or denials.

-• Help you compile and organize the necessary paperwork
+• Help you compile and organize the necessary paperwork.

-• Communicate with USCIS on your behalf, handling all requests for additional evidence or responding to inquiries
+• Communicate with USCIS on your behalf, handling all requests for additional evidence or responding to inquiries.

 With Spar & Bernstein, you have a reliable partner committed to helping you every step of the way in the Green Card renewal process.